 Lessons on the clavicle, scapula, humerus, radius, ulna, carpal, and hand bones.
+Struggling?
+Learn how to study anatomy.

 The scapula is a flat, triangular-shaped bone that lies adjacent to the posterior surface of ribs.
 Seventeen muscles attach to the scapula, and it articulates with the clavicle to form the shoulder girdle or pectoral girdle, which supports movements of the humerus.